onera/Cassiopee/Cassiopee/Post/doc/source/Post.rst

 .. py:function:: Post.exteriorElts(a)

     Select the exterior elements of a mesh, that is the first border fringe of cells.

+    Exists also as in place version (_exteriorElts) that modifies a and return None.

     :param a: input data
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]